 An AP member said Hawaii fishermen should have the ability to sell their billfish and marlin.
 Not sure why Hawaii does not have that ability since the resources are not overfished except Striped Marlin.
 As of late, they have seen a lot of marlins being tagged and released.
 They also want to make sure that the western Pacific can take advantage of the economic opportunities.
-Executive Director Kitty Simonds said that it disappointed them that the Congress members would pass this act.
+The Council's Executive Director said that it disappointed the Council that the Congress members would pass this act.
 She agreed with the member that all the billfish fisheries are thriving, and Hawaii should have the ability to export their fish to the continental US.
-Council staff said that the Council's definition of customary exchange allows for recouping cost while the current definition in the bill does not.
+AP members agreed that the changes made to the US fishery need to be reflected in international management as the international fisheries have a larger impact than the smaller domestic fisheries.